We’re closing the disability inclusion gap through the power of business leadership

 Over 1.3 billion people live with some form of disability, representing 17% of the global population.
 This is the largest minority group worldwide.

 Our Valuable 500 initiative helps companies become a tipping point for change, unlocking the business, social and economic value of the 1.3 billion people worldwide who have a disability.

 “There is an inequality crisis around disability, you’re 50% less likely to get a job and you’re 50% more likely to experience poverty and that cannot be resolved in the world with just governments or charity, you need business at the table.”

 People with disabilities often lack access to employment.
 The current global employment rate for disabled people is just half that of non-disabled people.
 People with disabilities who are employed often experience unequal hiring and promotion standards, unequal pay for equal work and occupational segregation.
-Only 4% of businesses are focused on making offerings inclusive of disability.
+Although 90% of companies claim to prioritize diversity, only 4% of businesses are focused on making offerings inclusive of disability.

 There is a strong business case for strengthening inclusion of people with disabilities.
 The cost of excluding people with disabilities represents up to 7% of GDP in some countries.
 With 28% higher revenue, double net income, 30% higher profit margins, and strong next generation talent acquisition and retention, a disability-inclusive business strategy promises a significant return on investment.